maoschanz/drawing/CONTRIBUTING.md

 You can also build a debian package with the script `deb_package.sh`, but you won't get updates that way, so don't do that.
-You probably don't have all the dependencies to make it work anyway.
+You probably don't have all the dependencies to make the script work anyway.

 ----